 - I’ve never served time and there is no history of prison service in my family.

-- Writing and podcasting about my experiences is first and foremost a selfish act: It helps me make sense of them which helps me be better at that work.
+- Writing and podcasting about my experiences is first and foremost a selfish act: It helps me make sense of ‘em.
 If other people are moved to consider their own stuff as a result of being drawn into mine then I’ve hit both my markers.

 This is what you should know about what I think about crime-punishment:

 - With very few exceptions prison should return men and women who have committed a crime back to society ready and able to contribute and participate as a paid-up member of the human race.

 - With very few exceptions those people deserve that chance.

 - Many parts of our justice system need wholesale reform.
 The challenge for people like me is how to make a meaningful contribution among the chaos and contradictions – and that’s a work in progress for most of us, I suspect.